GamerSoft24/Software/Programs.md

 ## VBSoft
 ### Deadly:

-1 -> Auto Pressing the Backspace Key (auto press backspace.vbs): Will press the backspace at a really quick rate.
-Carful using it!
+1 -> Auto Pressing Backspace (auto press backspace.vbs): Will press the backspace key at a really quick rate.
+Careful using it!

-2 ->
+2 -> Auto Pressing Enter (auto press enter.vbs): Will press the enter key at a really quick rate.
+More deadly then Auto Pressing Backspace (auto press backspace.vbs)!
+Be extremely careful using it!

+3 -> Open Google Chrome Infinitly (open chrome infinitly.vbs): Opens Google Chrome windows at a really quick rate.
+The deadliest VBS script in this `Software` repository.
+Can *crash you RAM* in just a **VERY quickly**!

+### Games:

+1 -> Whopper Song! (whopper!.vbs): Displays the Whopper Song (song from Burger King